Daxing, Beijing: Economy

 Additionally Okay Airways, and Xiabu Xiabu have their headquarters in Daxing District.

 Education

 There are two major universities located in Daxing District, the Beijing Institute of Petrochemical Technology and the Beijing Institute of Graphic Communication.
 Both of them are headquartered in Qingyuan Subdistrict (清源), and have its branch in Kangzhuang (康庄).
 Qingyuan and Kangzhuang are planned as a university town in Daxing District.
 The Yang Guang Qing School of Beijing is also located in the district.

-National Seminary of Catholic Church in China is in Daxing District.
+The National Seminary of Catholic Church in China is in Daxing District.

 Transportation

 It was decided in 2009 that Daxing would be the location of the Beijing Daxing International Airport.
 It was constructed in the southern part of Daxing District of Beijing and along the border of Beijing and Hebei Province.
 The airport was opened in September 2019.

 Metro

-Daxing is currently served by four metro lines of the Beijing Subway:
+Daxing is currently served by five metro lines of the Beijing Subway: